cabouman/gmcluster/README.md

 # GMCluster
-EM Clustering Algorithm
+GMCluster: An Unsupervised Algorithm for Modeling Gaussian Mixtures

-*This is an EM clustering package for python that is based on the following C package:*
+*This is an EM-based clustering package for python that is based on the following C package:*
 >https://engineering.purdue.edu/~bouman/software/cluster/

 *The documentation for this package is available here:*